LanguageBytes/The-Back-Cover/README.md

 ## Challenges

-- Connecting the API to make individual book covers (Creating favourites function)
+- Our main struggle through this project was being able to retrieve a single book cover through the Google Books API.
+We fixed this by scrutinising every detail of our code and being determined to find the bug.
-- Proxy errors, npm errors and issues with node updates
+- Another challenge we had was running into a lot of non descriptive errors such as Proxy errors, npm errors and issues with node updates.
+We overcame this by researching online ways to debug these error until we found ones that worked.
--
+- One more obstacle we faced was when working individually, we would have merging conflicts, we improved on this by communicating effectively to what we were currently working on.

 ## Successes